Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 The growing need for AI and ML in cybersecurity

 Cyberattacks are increasing in frequency and complexity.
-Hackers use automation, AI, and advanced evasion techniques.
+Hackers now use AI, automation, and evasion tactics.

-Traditional security tools rely on predefined rules.
-They fail against zero-day exploits and polymorphic malware.
+• Traditional tools rely on static rules and fail against zero-day exploits.

 How AI and ML improve threat detection